 With the creation of a diaspora function within the ministry of foreign affairs, it important for the government to start building a database of the Gambians living abroad.
 The data should collect information about contacts, expertise, experience as well as their interest.

-A database of Gambian experts will serve two main purposes.
+A database of Gambian experts will serve two primary purposes.
 One is to use it as a platform to update the Diasporas about the government activities and policies for feedback and opinion.

 Second and the most important is to map the specific skills to the country’s priority sectors.
 For example, Mr. Batchi Baldeh, the former Managing Director of NAWEC is known for power business across Africa.
 Batchi now works as the Director of Power at the Africa Development Bank.
 If the country face power problems, Batchi and many other energy experts could be approached for consultation.
 They could propose financial and technical solutions.
 Sometimes, the solutions may not come from them but they could connect the ministries, sector leader to other institutions.

-Advertise to consultancy jobs to the Gambian Diaspora
+3. Advertise the consultancy jobs to the Gambian Diaspora

-The government or parastatals may have consultancies or jobs that would require certain expertise.
+The government or parastatals may have consultancies or vacant jobs that would require specific expertise.
 The diaspora could be given the opportunity to bid for such jobs.
 The approach may influence some of these people to return home or set up companies in the country.
-The idea can only be implemented if GPPA and PMO requested all government consultancy jobs beyond a certain threshold to be advertised on both newspapers and government websites.
+The idea can be implemented if Gambia Public Procurement Authority and Personnel Management Office requested all government consultancy jobs beyond a certain threshold to be advertised in both newspapers and government dedicated websites.

 Without information, governance can be difficult and without good governance, access to capital is difficult.